LKummer/Lander/doc/content/guide/front-matter-customization.md

 The `to` option is used to link to internal pages, as it formats a URL in the current active language for all languages.
 The `href` option is used for external links as it directly sets URL for the link.

+Avoid using the `to` option with paths that begin with `/` because Hugo's `absLangURL` method behaves unexpectedly.

 Currently the available settings for `color` are `primary` and `accent`.
 When no color is supplied it defaults to `primary`.